THE INSTRUCTOR TEAM

 Joe Fox: Director of Marketing & Finance

 Joe spent his youth in rural Mendocino County, hiking, camping and swimming in the Eel River.
 There he gained a true love for nature and wildlife that has (and never will) let go of him.
 He's studied design, music, psychology and biology and has been working in graphic, web and sound design since 1995.
-While work often keeps him in front of a computer and in an office, the call of the wild is never far behind and he's out hiking, backpacking and kayaking every chance he gets.
+While work often keeps him in front of a computer and in an office, the call of the wild is never far behind and he's out hiking, camping and kayaking every chance he gets.

 At Vilda, Joe works primarily behind the scenes, handling marketing, money, and all things admin.